coherenceplatform/cnc/docs/reference architectures/aws/ecs.md

 ---
 title: ECS Deep Dive
-description: What does Coherence deploy to my AWS cloud account?
+description: What does CNC deploy to my AWS cloud account?
 ---

 ## Resources Used